Shankar-Hadimani/body_language_detection/README.md

 # Object-Detection-Tensorflow-Win10

-Object detection with mediapipe and openCV
+Body Language detector with mediapipe and openCV.
+Baseline model, needs to take care overfitting of the model.